What is an agent loop?

 ApprovalRequest | A tool call requires explicit permission | Host calls approve() or deny() on the PendingApproval handle |

-AwaitingInput | The model finished and the loop has no pending input | Host calls submit_input() with new items |
+AwaitingInput | The model finished and the loop has no pending input | Host calls req.submit(&mut driver, items) on the InputRequest handle |

 Interrupts are the mechanism for user cancellation and external preemption.
 A user who wants to abort a loop heading in the wrong direction triggers a cancellation (via CancellationController::interrupt()), which causes the current turn to end with FinishReason::Cancelled.
 The host sees this in the TurnResult and can decide how to proceed — submit corrected input, adjust the system prompt, or stop entirely.